derekfountain/z88dk-data-in-lower-ram/sdcc/README.md

 z88dk-appmake +zx --org 25000 -b dlmlinked__.bin --blockname dlm -o dlm.tap --usraddr=32768
 ```

-The application maker createa the BASIC loader which will load the code
+The application maker creates the BASIC loader which will load the code
 (in dlmlinked__.bin) at the required origin (25000) and override the default execution
 start point (which would be 25000) with the --usraddr address.